Mark Ungar

 Email:

-Mark Ungar is professor of political science at Brooklyn College and of the Criminal Justice Doctoral Program and the Liberal Arts Masters Program of the CUNY Graduate Center.
-He has written and edited four books and about 30 articles and book chapters on judicial reform, citizen security and policing.
-He also has worked as an adviser to the United Nations, the Inter-American Development Bank, and the governments of Argentina, Bolivia, Honduras and Mexico.
-He also works with human rights organizations, serving on a policy committee of Amnesty International USA and of civil rights groups in Venezuela.
-He has been awarded grants and fellowships from the Ford Foundation, the Tinker Foundation, the CUNY Research Foundation, and the Woodrow Wilson International Center for Scholars in Washington, D.C.
+Mark Ungar is professor of political science at Brooklyn College and the Graduate Center, and of the CUNY Criminal Justice Doctoral Program.
+He has written and edited five books and over 40 articles and book chapters on judicial reform, citizen security and policing.
+He is an adviser to the United Nations, the Inter-American Development Bank, and the governments of Argentina, Bolivia, Honduras and Mexico.
+In 2011, he was elected to the Inter-American Institute of Human Rights, the investigative body of the inter-American legal system.
+He has received grants and fellowships from the Ford, Tinker and Tow Foundation, and was a fellow at and the Woodrow Wilson International Center for Scholars.

 Education: